 - Speak to second and third-year students who can share with you their experiences here at King Hall.

 - Speak to practitioners about what courses they felt were valuable during law school.

 - Review the Law School Regulations which govern your academic life here at King Hall.

-- If you are planning to do a Independent Study (Law 499), Advanced Writing Project (Law 419), or participate in an Interschool Competition (Law 413), you must sign up for these units by completing the appropriate form through the Registrar's Office by the fourth week of the semester.
+- Look at co-curricular options.
+If you are planning to do an Independent Study (Law 499), Advanced Writing Project (Law 419), or participate in an Interschool Competition (Law 413), you must sign up for these units by completing the appropriate form through the Registrar's Office by the fourth week of the semester.
 These units require a faculty supervisor's signature as well as the approval of the Senior Assistant Dean for Student Affairs.

 Courses Tested on the California State Bar Exam